-In FY 2018, Maryland hospitals are required to provide a Deficit Assessment Fee to the Maryland Medicaid Program.
+In FY 2013, Maryland hospitals are required to provide a Deficit Assessment Fee to the Maryland Medicaid Program.
 A spreadsheet will be provided on the HSCRC website along with these instructions which will provide the total amount of the Deficit Assessment Fee, broken down between payer and hospital portions.
-The total assessment amount, (see column labeled, "Total Payments July 1, 2017 thru June 30, 2018"), for your hospital, should be reported in 'Direct Cost'.
+The total assessment amount, (see column labeled, "Total Payments July 1, 2012 thru June 30, 2013"), for your hospital, should be reported in 'Direct Cost'.
 The payer portion, (see column labeled "Payer Portion") for your hospital, should be reported in 'Offsetting Revenues'.
 The resulting 'Net Community Benefit' will equal the hospital's portion of the assessment, (see column labeled "Hospital Portion" to verify the calculation).
-Do not enter any amount in the "Indirect Cost" column.